 During the first five terms courses will be provided in anatomy, physiology, biochemistry and medical statistics.
-The rapid growth in knowledge of medical "function" as opposed to "form" necessitates a corresponding shift of emphasis in teaching.
-Relatively more time will therefore be devoted to physiology and biochemistry and to the functional aspects of anatomy than has been traditional in undergraduate teaching, and courses of instruction will be co-ordinated as closely as possible.
-During these years students will also complete courses in the humanities and social sciences.
+During the pre-clinical years students will also complete courses in the humanities and social sciences.

 Final examinations in anatomy, physiology, biochemistry and medical statistics will be held at the end of the fifth term of the pre-clinical course, i.e. at the end of the second term of third year.
 Final examinations in the humanities will be held during the examination period in November-December each year.